microsoft/vscode-docs/blogs/2024/11/15/introducing-github-copilot-for-azure.md

 GitHub Copilot for Azure can help with different tasks throughout the lifecycle of building and running your application.

 **Update**.
-If you preview learning by video, check out this great overview from Reynald Adolphe!
+If you prefer learning by video, check out this great overview of GitHub Copilot for Azure!

 [![Video about GitHub Copilot for Azure](https://img.youtube.com/vi/sj9E7WUHbmU/maxresdefault.jpg)](https://youtu.be/sj9E7WUHbmU)